Jon’s Trilogy — Sean’s File — Boone’s File

 Sean’s File Book 2: Romeo Down (A Short Story)

 Where does a man’s strength originate?
 In 1991, within the time frame of the short, brutal air war above Iraq, two men unknowingly discover the same answer during an intense CSAR (Combat Search And Rescue) operation.

 A short story, “Romeo Down” is an account of the action resulting in the award of Daniel Sean Ritter’s first Silver Star.
 Alluded to in dialogue within the first novel of Sean’s File: Operation Naji, this episode stands alone as a spoiler-free companion volume to that title.

-In release for Kindle as of November 9, 2014 and is offered as a free download where available.
+In full release November 9, 2014 and offered as a free download where available.

 2015 Best of the Independent eBook Awards: Romeo Down was honored as Best Short Story.

 Sean’s File Book 3: King of a Lesser Hill